Lexasama/Carbon-Conduit/README.md

 - User has a message error when email or password is invalid.
 - User can not click on log in button when a log in action in ongoing.
 - User has `new article` &  `settings` on navbar.

+## User story 3 : User can see articles